ibutiti/airtech-flights/README.md

   Starts the project and opens `psql` for postgres

 ## Documentation
-The app documentation is accessible at `/docs/`.
+The app documentation is accessible [here](https://documenter.getpostman.com/view/3400181/S1Zw9B8Q).